gaqzi/ansible-ssh-config/README.md

 # Why?

-We have several libraries that carries shared functionality between projects at work.
+We have several libraries that carry shared functionality between projects at work.
 These libraries are on GitHub and they're in their own repo.
 Our deploy users don't have access to every single repo but only the ones they need to deploy a specific project.